Diamante-Smith/Active-Directory/README.md

 - At the top of Powershell click on New Script

-- Save it for me I named it create-users
+- Save it, for me I named it create-users

 <img width="153" alt="Screenshot 2025-01-19 at 6 20 16 PM" src="https://github.com/user-attachments/assets/20a7030b-01e4-4a07-86c7-008207837f3b" />